mgarod/My_First_Website/readme.md

 time spark-submit similarity_s3.py > GAROD_KALLICHARRAN_output.txt
 ```

 ### More Information
 Please see 'algorithm_design.txt' for step-by-step walkthrough of the MapReduce algorithm

 Please see 'UsingAmazonWebServices.pdf' for step-by-step walkthrough of how we set up and execute our algorithm on Amazon Web Services

+Please see 'improvements.txt' for the description of our implementation and potential improvements for the algorithm.

 ### Resources
 ##### Tutorial video for basics of Functional Programming and Apache Spark/PySpark